sonic-net/SONiC/doc/SONiC-User-Manual.md

    ```
    admin@sonic:~$ /sbin/ifconfig eth0 10.11.12.13/24
    ```
+Note that SONiC does not support management VRF and hence it is not possible to differentiate data traffic and management traffic.
+Work is in progress to support the mgmtVRF in Aug2019 release.

    2) use config_db.json and configure the MGMT_INTERFACE key with the appropriate values.
 Refer [here](https://github.com/Azure/SONiC/wiki/Configuration#Management-Interface)